The Three Princes and their Beasts: Synopsis

 Three princes had a stepsister.
-The four went hunting one day and were about to shoot a wolf when it offered to give each prince a cub if they did not.
+The four went hunting one day and were about to shoot a wolf when it offered to give each prince a cub if they spared his life.
 The same thing happened with a lioness, a fox, a hare, a boar and a bear.
 Then they came to a crossroads.
-The oldest told his brothers to each mark a birch there: if they returned and saw blood flowing, they would know that that brother was dead, but if milk flowed, he was alive.
-Then they asked their stepsister which one she wanted to go with; she went with the oldest.
+The oldest prince told his brothers to each mark a birch there: if they returned and saw blood flowing, they would know that that brother was dead, but if milk flowed, he was alive.
+Then they asked their stepsister which brother she wanted to go with; she chose to go with the oldest.

 The oldest prince found a den of robbers.
 With the aid of his beasts, he killed all but one, who feigned death.
 He and his stepsister spent the night there.
 The next day, he went hunting.
 The surviving robber forced the stepsister to bring him magical potions that healed him, and had her trick her brother into letting her tie his hands behind his back.
 It was a test of his strength and required three cords.
 On the third, the robber appeared, brandishing a knife.
 The prince tricked the robber into letting him blow his horn.
 The animals came and killed the robber.
 He chained his stepsister to the wall to let her repent, and put a great bowl before her, telling her he would not see her until she filled it with her tears.